Nyxox-debug/triageai/README.md

 ## How It Works

+1. **Data Exploration** — Analyse the raw email dataset to understand class distribution, spot the class imbalance (~10% urgent), and identify which raw attributes (subject length, body length, word count) are weak signals on their own.
-1. **Feature Engineering** — Raw email text is transformed into signals the model can use: subject length, body length, exclamation count, urgent keyword frequency, problem keyword count, and sentiment polarity.
+2. **Feature Engineering** — Transform raw text into meaningful signals: exclamation count, urgent keyword frequency, problem keyword count, and sentiment polarity — the features that actually separate priorities.
-2. **Class Balancing** — Urgent emails are ~10% of the dataset.
-Training uses `class_weight='balanced'` to prevent the model from ignoring the minority class.
-3. **Logistic Regression** — Interpretable, fast, and effective.
-You can see exactly which features drive each prediction.

 ---